build-on-aws/content/tutorials/build-ai-with-hf-chatgpt/index.md

 Which summary do you think is better?
 I found a summary created by ChatGPT to be more helpful.

 We can proceed by modifying the prompts and instructing ChatGPT to extract the necessary steps from the video transcript.
-By doing so, we can generate a step-by-step guide that provides clear instructions for us to follow along with ease.
-This will enable us to have a structured and guided approach while engaging with the video content.
+By doing so, we can generate a step-by-step guide that provides clear instructions for us to follow along.
+This will help us to have a structured guided approach while engaging with the video content.

 The *system* parameter represents the instructions or context provided to the model to guide its behavior.
 It sets the overall behavior, tone, or role of the AI assistant.
 For example, "You are a technical instructor that provides step-by-step guidance."
 This helps set the expectation for the AI model and provides guidance on how it should respond.